The Eighth Circle of Hell, i.e. Self-Promotion

 —

-Few writers I know are fans of banging their own specific drums, but we do it because we want to give our work a snowball’s chance and/or have been asked, directly or tacitly, to self-promote.
+Few writers I know are fans of beating their own specific drums, but we do it because we want to give our work a snowball’s chance and/or have been asked, directly or tacitly, to self-promote.

 Earlier this week while the news cycle kept grinding its boot heel in our faces, I was trying to think about other things, and one of them was how to make self-promotion less awful and/or mystifying, and I put together a few suggestions that you’ll see below.